p3l6/blog/_recipes/clipper-chippers.md

 4. Preheat oven to 325 degrees.
 5. Scoop 1 teaspoon of dough for each cookie onto un-greased cookie sheet.
 Bake for 10-13 min.

-> These delicious cookies were served warm at about 4pm when we returned to our clipper ship after an afternoon adventure on zodiacs in Antarctica.
+These delicious cookies were served warm at about 4pm when we returned to our clipper ship after an afternoon adventure on zodiacs in Antarctica.
 Our daughter became such a fan of these cookies that she requested they be served instead of cake at her wedding.
 I froze the dough in Colorado and baked the cookies in Tortola, BVI.
 They were a hit!
 Enjoy! -- Karen Bell
+{: .source}